G. William Longenecker: ASLA Involvement

-Longenecker was also a member of the ASLA National Capital Committee in 1956–1959, which served in an advisory role to the planning commission and government entities developing infrastructure in Washington, DC.
+Longenecker was also a member of the ASLA National Capital Committee in 1956–1959, which served in an advisory role to the planning commission and government entities developing infrastructure in Washington, D.C.
 In 1956, the focus was on how the building of bridges and freeways would impact the surrounding public parks and landscape.

 Wisconsin state appointments

-Longenecker was appointed in February 1932 to confer with the state historical society regard-in preservation of Indian mounds which were being jeopardized or endangered by the re-location of highways.

-Wisconsin Governor Knowles appointed Professor Longenecker to be on the State Natural Beauty Committee and also a special advisory committee regarding the design of the landscape along I-94 between Madison and Milwaukee.
+Longenecker was appointed in February 1932 to confer with the state historical society regarding the preservation of Indian mounds, which were being jeopardized or endangered by the relocation of highways.
+Wisconsin Governor Knowles appointed Longenecker to be on the State Natural Beauty Committee and also a special advisory committee regarding the design of the landscape along I-94 between Madison and Milwaukee.

 Neilsville

-Longenecker gave assistance in his hometown, though he no longer lived there; helping Kurt Listeman in the planning of the Listeman Arboretum in Neilsville, and undertaking the planning and design work for a section of the local arboretum which ended up not being created; this “University Section” anticipated some formal plantings of unusual trees and shrubbery.
+Longenecker assisted in his hometown, though he no longer lived there; helping Kurt Listeman in the planning of the Listeman Arboretum in Neilsville, and undertaking the planning and design work for a section of the local arboretum which ended up not being created; this “University Section” anticipated some formal plantings of unusual trees and shrubbery.
 He also assisted in the layout and design of the American Legion Park, with work at Schuster Park and other similar efforts in Neilsville.

+Personal life

+Longenecker married Sarah Schuyler Stebbins (born Aug 11, 1905) on June 22, 1926.
+Their son George, also a graduate of the University of Wisconsin, was a professor of landscape architecture at West Virginia University, and founded the West Virginia Botanic Garden.

+Longenecker was the president of the Madison Silde and Movie Club.

 Legacy

 Longenecker's primary legacy is the large and complete university arboretum.
-For his service to the nature laboratory an entire horticultural area, including lilac and ornamental crab apple areas, was named the Longenecker Horticultural Gardens.
+For his service to the nature laboratory, an entire horticultural area, including lilac and ornamental crab apple areas, was named the Longenecker Horticultural Gardens.

 He also introduced the Autumn Purple White Ash into the professional nursery trade.